juju4/ansible-mhn/README.md

 It was tested on the following versions:
  * 2.0
  * 2.1
+ * 2.2

 ### Operating systems

-Tested with vagrant+ansible or ansible on Ubuntu and CentOS
+Tested with Ubuntu 14.04, 16.04 and CentOS 7
+Ubuntu 12.04 is supported in official MHN scripts but with libev compiled from source (pyev require 4.15+, precise only has 4.11).
+In the same way, Centos6 requires source install of libev and python 2.7.
+Both are not included in this role currently.

 ## Example Playbook